JeffreyVar/weekend-sql-to-do-react/README.md

 ## Built With

-This app is built with HTML, CSS, Javascript, React, SweetAlert, Axios, Postgres, and SQL.
+This app is built with HTML, CSS, Javascript, React, SweetAlert, PostgreSQL, and MaterialUI.

 ## Acknowledgement
 Special thanks to [Prime Digital Academy](www.primeacademy.io) for providing me with the challenge and the resources that made this app a reality!